 We are responsible for administering the Medicare program on behalf of Health.
 This includes registering details for health professionals eligible to have Medicare benefits paid for their services.

-You may also need to have a Medicare provider number so you can claim Medicare benefits for the services you provide.
+You also need to have a Medicare provider number for every practice location.